da4id/FluentZpl/README.md

 FluentZpl
 =========

+This is an improved version of the original Version from agglerithm.

 <h2>A fluent interface to build labels using ZPL</h2>

 FluentZpl consists of an assembly called ZplLabels that allows creation and printing of Zebra labels through a fluent interface.
 The ZplLabel class enables creation of label scripts through its Load() method, and either PrinterConnection or LabelPrinter can be used to send the resulting script to a Zebra printer.